entuland/wesh/README.md

 ![Canvas recipe](/screenshots/canvas-recipe.png)

-The largest canvas size is definitely able to crash your game or to create meshes too complex to be rendered if you try to grab too many nodes.
+The largest canvas size may likely create meshes too complex to be rendered if you try to grab too many nodes.

 For that reason, there is an optional limit for the amount of captured faces.
 That limit can be freely altered or disabled in the capture dialog.
-If you don't alter that limit the game shouldn't crash and should always generate working meshes.
+If you don't alter that limit the game should always generate working meshes.

 # How to use